Rouse Hill House: Heritage listing

 The property provides evidence of recurrent themes in NSW history, for example, the family's prosperity throughout the 19th century followed by relative poverty in the 20th century is representative of "Boom and Bust" themes in Australian social and economic history.

 Of local significance is its association with a local population which included men and women who worked on the Rouse Hill property, shop keepers, local clergy, school masters and their families.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-Rouse Hill Estate is exceptional as a record of the aesthetic tastes of seven generations of a single family.
+Rouse Hill Estate is a record of the aesthetic tastes of seven generations of a single family.

 The aesthetic responses to the place depend on the diversity of the visual evidence - in the building, range of decorative and applied arts, garden and the agricultural surrounds, and their interconnectedness.

 The place has strong or special association with a particular community or cultural group in New South Wales for social, cultural or spiritual reasons.

 The family history is representative of a class of people who survived the 1840s depression to rise to social prominence in the second half of the 19th century.
 It encompasses: